ta0kira/wrapping-editor/README.md

 editor = editDocument (breakWords lazyHyphen) paragraphs

 -- 3a.
 Edit the document using actions from `Viewer` and `Editor`.
 Don't forget --     to set the viewport size!
 If either dimension is < 1, the text will be --     unbounded in that direction. editor' = foldl (flip ($)) editor [
     viewerResizeAction (80,24),
-    editorDownAction,
+    editorEndAction,
     editorEnterAction,
     editorAppendAction "Here is a new paragraph.",
     -- Resizing while editing is fine.
-    viewerResizeAction (7,3)
+    viewerResizeAction (7,3),
+    -- Use this if you don't like scrolling below the last line. viewerFillAction
   ]

 -- 3b.
 Get the viewport contents for display.
 This does not necessarily fill up